-It is no secret that oil paint is much different from acrylics and watercolors.
+It is no secret that oil paint differs from acrylics and watercolors.
 When working with oil paint, you have probably noticed that its consistency, while fun to experiment with, can be a pain to dry.

-Oil paint will dry, but it is going to take longer than other types of paint.
+Oil paint will dry, but it will take longer than other types of paint.
 Some people like that oil paint dries slowly because they can alter their paintings.
 Others wish that the oil paint would dry faster.
-Luckily, there are ways to both speed up and slow down the drying process of oil paint.
+Luckily, there are ways to speed up and slow down the drying process of oil paint.